Rockstar4u/dev-myproject/README.md

-Key Points:
+Key Points of the Architecture:
-•	Two separate VPCs, one for Europe and one for China.
+•	Two separate VPCs: One for Europe and one for China.
-•	Security groups tailored for each region.
+•	Security groups: Tailored for each region.
-•	Instances deployed in each region with IAM roles and policies.
+•	Instances: Deployed in each region with IAM roles and policies.
-•	Logging, monitoring, and encryption implemented for compliance.
+•	Logging, monitoring, and encryption: Implemented for compliance.

+Infrastructure Components:
+1. VPCs
+2. Subnets
+3. Internet Gateways
+4. Route Tables
+5. Security Groups
+6. EC2 Instances
+7. IAM Roles and Policies
+8. S3 Buckets
+9. RDS Instances
+10. ALB (Application Load Balancers)
+11. WAF (Web Application Firewall)
+12. CloudTrail
+13. CloudWatch
+14. Guard Duty
+15. KMS Keys
+16. NAT Gateways